 Treatment for IBS Pain

-Lower back pain can be caused by gas, bloating, or constipation.
 Medications that relieve constipation and gas may ease your back pain in the process.
 Certain probiotics have also been shown to relieve bloating and pain.
 Probiotics are available in powders, tablets, and in certain foods like yogurt.

-- Relaxation techniques: Deep breathing, abdominal breathing, progressive muscle relaxation, and visualization exercises can help reduce stress and fatigue and improve mood.
+- Relaxation techniques: Deep breathing, abdominal breathing, progressive muscle relaxation, and visualization exercises can help reduce stress and fatigue and improve your mood.

 - Acupuncture: This can be used to relax muscle spasms, which may relieve your back pain.